Last Updated: November 25, 2025

 How are district sites and road conditions assessed during winter weather?

 Once area assessments are complete, the Facilities and Transportation staff make a recommendation to the Superintendent.
 Whenever possible, this information is communicated by 6:15 AM.
+Please note: Only cancellations, closures, or delayed openings will be announced.
+If schools are open, no announcement will be made unless there are extreme circumstances.

 In the event of a snowfall, available staff prioritize clearing main access points to our 22 sites and parking lots as soon as possible.
 Other areas will be cleared as time allows.
 City crews clear sidewalks and side streets on a priority basis, but conditions may vary throughout the community.